jenglund/rlship-tools/KNOWNISSUES.md

 ## Recently Fixed Issues

+### Backend Schema Isolation and Connection Handling
+- **Issue**: Tests were failing with "relation does not exist" and "driver: bad connection" errors due to improper schema isolation and connection handling.
+- **Resolution**:
+  - Fixed schema isolation by adding schema-qualified query helpers
+  - Improved transaction handling with proper context management
+  - Added better connection pooling and lifecycle management
+  - Fixed temporary table creation in schema handling tests
+- **Fixed Date**: May 19, 2025

 ### Mock Repository Implementation Issue
 - **Issue**: Tests in `internal/api/service` were failing to compile because the mock `ListRepository` in `list_test.go` was missing the `GetTribeListsWithContext` and `GetUserListsWithContext` methods that were added to the `models.ListRepository` interface.
 - **Resolution**: Added the missing methods to the mock implementation, ensuring it properly implements the updated interface.
 - **Fixed Date**: May 19, 2025

 ### Schema Context Management in Repository Tests
-- **Issue**: Tests like `TestListRepository_GetUserLists` and `TestListRepository_GetTribeLists` were failing or being skipped due to schema isolation problems.
+- **Issue**: Tests were failing due to global variables being used to track schema information across tests, leading to schema leakage between tests.
-- **Resolution**: Implemented a `SchemaContext` struct to replace global variables for schema management, created context-aware repository methods, and improved transaction management to use proper schema context.
+- **Resolution**: Created a `SchemaContext` struct to replace global variables for schema management.
+Schema information now travels with the context rather than global variables.
-- **Fixed Date**: May 19, 2025
+- **Fixed Date**: May 18, 2025

 ### "Bad Connection" Errors in Repository Tests
 - **Issue**: Several tests were experiencing "driver: bad connection" errors due to connection pooling issues.